nus-cs2113-AY1920S2/duke/docs/README.md

 What can I do for you?
 ```

 Duke is a personal chatbot that helps the user to store tasks such as todos, events and deadlines.
-Not only does it store tasks, Duke has the ability to find tasks and also to mark tasks as done.
-In addition, Duke can delete and remove any task that the user chooses.
+Not only is it
+ able to store tasks, Duke has the ability to find tasks and also to mark tasks as done.
+In addition, Duke can delete
+  and remove any task that the user chooses.
 Duke also has the ability to save the list of tasks offline upon Duke exit and can load back the tasks again when Duke restarts.

 When Duke starts, it loads the list of tasks from `data\duke.txt` if it exist.
+Likewise, upon exit, it save the task
+ into `data\duke.txt` too.

+To run duke, run this command in terminal:

+`$ java -jar duke-0.2.jar`

+## Prerequisites
+Duke's system requirements
+1. JDK 11

 ## Features